cozy/cozy.github.io/src/tutorials/konnector/cozy-browser.md

 ## Initialisation

-Just add the zombie npm package to your connector using :
+Add the zombie npm package to your connector using :

 ```
 yarn add zombie